James Dreyfus

 James Louis de Zogheb Dreyfus (born 9 October 1968) is an English actor most notable for roles on television sitcoms The Thin Blue Line as Constable Kevin Goody, and Gimme Gimme Gimme as Tom Farrell.
 Dreyfus is most recently known for a role as the Reverend Roger Jones in Mount Pleasant.

 In London's West End, Dreyfus starred in The Producers in 2004 as Carmen Ghia.
 In 2006, he starred as the Emcee in Cabaret.

 Early life

 James Louis de Zogheb Dreyfus was born on 9 October 1968 in Islington, London.
 His parents divorced when he was very young.
 His mother, Margo de Zoghels, was a model.
-His maternal grandfather was of Syrian descent and his family immigrated to England from Damascus.
+His maternal grandfather was of Syrian descent and his family immigrated to the United Kingdom from Damascus.
 He also has English, Italian, Greek, Norwegian, French and Swiss ancestry.

 He was educated at Harrow School.
 He then trained at the Royal Academy of Dramatic Art.